ODT/Fremont Forest Recreation Monitoring

 This project has about a six-month window (once the snow melts and until the snow falls again – approx June – October), and during this time you will be asked to find a day (or days…) to conduct the work….it’s all up to you!

-This trip will require hiking, and depending on the section of trail you choose, your hike could be almost 10-miles one way, although many sections are more accessible.
+This trip will require hiking, and depending on the section of trail you choose, your hike could be 3-miles one-way.
 This project would be ideal for backpackers who want to spend some time hiking in the Fremont-Winema National Forest

 An ONDA registration application and medical form are required for this project.